Teacher Aide PLD

 understand the kaupapa of the Teacher Aide (TA), and our PLD focuses on the role, and critical capabilities

-Our facilitators include Dr Jana Benson, Kylie Dawson, Katherine Jackson, Traci Sietu and Bob Miller.
+Our facilitators include Dr Jana Benson, Kylie Dawson, Brooke Trenwith, and Bob Miller.
 All offer unparalleled expertise and have worked with TA's for many years, helping to develop and grow credentials.

 Please encourage TA's in your kura to review our PLD programmes and sign up on the Ministry website.